REFINED EDUCATION

 Most photographers are creatives through and through.
 We master an aesthetic, capture a dream image, or bring a vision to life…only to move quickly onto the next idea.

 Clients are naturally drawn to cohesive portfolios because it gives them a glimpse into what they can expect from working with you.
-If your style is too eclectic and inconsistent, your potential customers will experience uncertainty (and probably pursue other options).
+If your photography style is too eclectic and inconsistent, your potential customers will experience uncertainty (and probably pursue other options).

 TEC PETAJA

 The good news is, the very nature of running a photography business will allow you to explore different lighting situations, color palettes, and subjects.
-Consider Marta’s wide-ranging portfolio that still maintains consistency through shooting style and editing.
+Consider Marta’s wide-ranging portfolio that still maintains consistency through photography style and editing.
 The creative opportunities are endless and you don’t have to sacrifice the excitement of being an artist in the name of “creating a brand”.

-Our suggestion is to always temper your artistic side with solid business sense.
+When thinking about how to find your photography style, our suggestion is to always temper your artistic side with solid business sense.
 Remember: Cohesivity is just as important as creativity if you’re looking to grow your business.
 You can’t have one without the other.

-Before you can hone in your style, it’s important to discover what inspires you in the first place.
+Before you can hone in your photography style, it’s important to discover what inspires you in the first place.
 Finding inspiration is a part of every photographer’s job description because the more you can draw from deep places of personal inspiration, the more your work will be set apart.

 Spend some time perusing social media accounts, Pinterest boards, coffee table books, museums, interiors, and everything in between.
 Take note of the elements that grab your attention.
 Colors that speak to you.
 Compositions that draw you in.